Amneal Pharmaceuticals (NYSE:AMRX) Releases FY 2021 Earnings Guidance

-Several equities research analysts have issued reports on the company.
+Several brokerages have recently issued reports on AMRX.
 TheStreet upgraded Amneal Pharmaceuticals from a d rating to a c- rating in a report on Tuesday, May 4th.
-Zacks Investment Research downgraded Amneal Pharmaceuticals from a hold rating to a sell rating in a report on Thursday, July 29th.
-Finally, Guggenheim boosted their price target on Amneal Pharmaceuticals from $6.50 to $8.00 and gave the company a buy rating in a report on Wednesday, April 14th.
-One research analyst has rated the stock with a sell rating, one has issued a hold rating and four have given a buy rating to the stock.
-The stock has an average rating of Buy and a consensus target price of $7.13.
+Zacks Investment Research lowered Amneal Pharmaceuticals from a hold rating to a sell rating in a report on Thursday, July 29th.
+One analyst has rated the stock with a sell rating, one has given a hold rating and four have given a buy rating to the company.
+Amneal Pharmaceuticals has an average rating of Buy and an average price target of $7.13.

 About Amneal Pharmaceuticals